-PSB was a productive author.
+Paulinus a Sancto Bartholomaeo was a productive author.
 After 13 years in Kerala he knew Malayālam well.
 He wrote the first printed (in Grantha) Sanskrit grammars: the Sidharubam in 1790 followed the system of Indian grammar, while the more spacious Vyacarana in 1804 gave a more Western approach.
 The first work also contained a specimen from the beginning of the 10th book of the Bhāgavatapurāṇa in Sanskrit and Latin.
+He learned Sanskrit from local pandits, for the Sidharubam he also used Hanxleden’s manuscript grammar and a text called Siddharūpa.
 His 1791 book on Indian religion with its 32 plates remained for a long time an important source.
 In his explanations he resorted to the ideas of original monotheism and nature mythology.
 In addition to religion he discussed Indian castes, coins, scripts, etc. The work was really suppressed only by von Bohlen, Benfey and Lassen.
 Two short etymological pamphlets in 1798 and 1802 put him among the pioneers of comparative IE linguistics, too.
-His Amarakośa in 1798, founded on 3 MSS., was the first Sanskrit edition published in Europe.
+His Amarakośa in 1798, founded on 3 manuscripts, was the first Sanskrit edition published in Europe.

-Publications: a ms. Grammatica Malavaringieza e Portuguesa–Engleza (Malayālam grammar and glossary), 299 p.
-1784, is preserved in two mss., both in Rome; a Malayālam–Latin dictionary and Christian works in Malayālam.
+Publications: An unpublished Grammatica Malavaringieza e Portuguesa–Engleza (Malayālam grammar and glossary), 299 p.
+1784, is preserved in two manuscripts, both in Rome; a Malayālam–Latin dictionary and Christian works in Malayālam.

 – Sidharubam seu Grammatica Samscrdamica.
 188 p.
 R. 1790.